-Remote work is on the rise and is becoming the new normal.
-According to FlexJobs 2018 survey, 100% telecommuting is the most in-demand type of flexible work arrangement (80%), followed by flexible schedules (71%).
+Remote work has been on the rise in recent years in many industries.
+It has a lot of benefits: convenience, saving time and money, increasing productivity, allowing for more focus and flexibility.
+For 65% of workers, working from home is a reason to like their job even more.
+According to FlexJobs survey, telecommuting is the most in-demand type of flexible work arrangement (80%), followed by flexible schedules (71%).

 We asked 13 remote companies to share their favorite collaboration tools that you can consider for your business.